It's coffee time!

 The vintage café: Stadtkind

-Panini, matcha, and homemade cakes—you can get all of this at Stadtkind on Wagemannstraße.
-A place to arrive, take a deep breath, and stay—right in the middle of the old town, designed with lots of love.
-Whether it's a quick espresso to go or a relaxing matcha latte in a cozy vintage chair—everyone will find what they need here!
+Panini, matcha, and homemade cakes—you can find all of this at Stadtkind (opens in a new tab) on Wagemannstraße.
+A place to arrive, take a deep breath, and linger—right in the heart of the Old Town, designed with love.
+Whether it’s a quick espresso to go or a relaxing matcha latte in a cozy vintage chair—everyone will find exactly what they need here!

 Address: Wagemannstraße 19